-As explained more fully in the Management Committee Responsibilities Statement set out on page 5, the Joint Committee are responsible for preparation of the financial statements which give a true and fair view, and for such internal control as the Joint Committee determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the Management Committees' responsibilities statement set out on page 5, the Joint Committee are responsible for preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as the Joint Committee determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error. accounting unless the Joint Committee either intend to liquidate the Joint Committee or to cease operations, or have no realistic alternative but to do so.